Goto: Computed and assigned

-Several C compilers implement two non-standard C/C++ extensions relating to gotos originally introduced by gcc.
+Several C compilers implement two non-standard C/C++ extensions relating to goto statements originally introduced by gcc.
 The GNU extension allows the address of a label inside the current function to be obtained as a void* using the unary, prefix label value operator &&.
 The goto instruction is also extended to allow jumping to an arbitrary void* expression.
 This C extension is referred to as a computed goto in documentation of the C compilers that support it; its semantics are a superset of Fortran's assigned goto, because it allows arbitrary pointer expressions as the goto target, while Fortran's assigned goto doesn't allow arbitrary expressions as jump target.
 As with the standard goto in C, the GNU C extension allows the target of the computed goto to reside only in the current function.
 Attempting to jump outside the current function results in unspecified behavior.

-Some variants of BASIC also support a computed GOTO in the sense used in GNU C, i.e. in which the target can be any line number, not just one from a list.
+Some variants of BASIC also support a computed goto in the sense used in GNU C, i.e. in which the target can be any line number, not just one from a list.
 For example, in MTS BASIC one could write GOTO i*1000 to jump to the line numbered 1000 times the value of a variable i (which might represent a selected menu option, for example).

-PL/I label variables achieve the effect of computed or assigned GOTOs.
+PL/I label variables achieve the effect of the computed or assigned goto.